FakeCoder01/synapse/ai_robot_ws/README.md

 # AI Pet Robot - The Definitive Guide (ROS 2 Humble)

 Welcome to the definitive guide for the AI Pet Robot, a comprehensive ROS 2 Humble project.
-This document is structured as a complete user manual, covering everything from the high-level architecture and data flows to granular, step-by-step instructions for simulation, hardware assembly, and real-world deployment in a new environment.
+This document is structured as a complete user manual, covering everything from the high-level architecture and data flows to granular, step-by-step instructions for simulation and real-world hardware deployment.

 ![RViz View](https://i.imgur.com/8i9hZkL.png)